-• Undertake and engage with regular training on Child Protection and safeguarding.
-This includes safeguarding induction training, GSCP whole service child protection training every three years, annual safeguarding update training and online training as well as any additional training as directed by the Head of Service or DDSLs.
+- Undertake and engage with regular training on Child Protection and safeguarding.
+This includes safeguarding induction training, GSCP whole service child protection training every three years, annual safeguarding update training and online training as well as any additional training as directed by the Head of Service or DDSLs. - Be able to identify signs and symptoms of abuse and neglect - Be able to identify child-on-child abuse, child sexual exploitation, child criminal exploitation, indicators of being at risk from or involved with serious violent crime, radicalisation and serious violence (including that linked to country lines) and how to prevent and report in the event of identification or disclosure.

-- Be able to identify signs and symptoms of abuse - Be able to identify children in need of extra help or at risk of significant harm. - Be able to support social workers in making decisions. - Report concerns (including concerns about other staff/professionals) to the Designated Safeguarding Lead or other senior staff members as appropriate.
-In the case of any concerns about the Head/DSL this should be reported to David Hunter (Chair of the Governing Board and nominated safeguarding champion). - In the case of FGM (Female Genital Mutilation) a member of staff must personally report to the police a disclosure that FGM has been carried out (in addition to liaising with the DSL). - Know how to make referrals to the children's helpdesk (if/when appropriate) - Be aware of school's procedures and guidelines for safeguarding. - Monitor and report as required on the welfare, attendance and progress of all pupils - Keep clear, dated, factual and confidential records of child protection concerns and share these with the DSL/DDSLs. - Respond appropriately to disclosures from children and young people (stay calm, reassure without making unrealistic promises, listen, avoid leading questions, avoid being judgemental and keep records).
+- Be able to identify children in need of extra help or at risk of significant harm. - Be able to support social workers in making decisions. - Report concerns (including concerns about other staff/professionals) to the Designated Safeguarding Lead or other senior staff members as appropriate.
+In the case of any concerns about the Head/DSL this should be reported to Mel Orgee or Sue Thornley (Chair of the Governing Board and nominated safeguarding champion). - In the case of FGM (Female Genital Mutilation) a member of staff must personally report to the police a disclosure that FGM has been carried out (in addition to liaising with the DSL). - Know how to make referrals to the children's helpdesk (if/when appropriate) - Be aware of school's procedures and guidelines for safeguarding. - Monitor and report as required on the welfare, attendance and progress of all pupils - Keep clear, dated, factual and confidential records of child protection concerns and share these with the DSL/DDSLs. - Awareness of the fact that children can be at risk or harm inside and outside of their home, at school and online. - The fact that children who are (or who perceived to be) lesbian, gay, by or trans (LGBTQ+) can be targeted by other children. - Some knowledge of the early help assessment process and their role in it. - Respond appropriately to disclosures from children and young people (stay calm, reassure without making unrealistic promises, listen, avoid leading questions, avoid being judgemental and keep records). - Recognise the importance of reassuring victim that they are being taken seriously and that they will be supported and kept safe. - Understand their role and responsibility in filtering and monitoring systems. - Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns